rockthejvm/rockthejvm-site/src/content/articles/why-are-scala-type-classes-useful.md

     summable.sumElements(list)
 ```

-If you try this, you will notice that it works for Strings and Ints, and <em>it doesn't even compile</em> for anything else:
+If you try this, you will notice that it works for Strings and Ints, and _it doesn't even compile_ for anything else:

 ```scala
 processMyList(List(1,2,3)) // 6